Life-giving Death Valley National Park (November 2016)

 Ubehebe Crater

-It’s best to wear hiking shoes when walking through the sandy trail in Ubehebe Crater.
-The views here are spectacular whichever angle you look.
-Mountains and valleys are all around.
+It’s best to wear hiking shoes when walking the sandy trail through Ubehebe Crater.
+The views here are spectacular from every angle.
+Mountains and valleys surround you.

 Zabriskie Point

-If you have already seen the 1970’s American avant-garde film, Zabriskie Point, directed by Michelangelo Antonioni, then you are aware of the allure of this location.
-The rock patterns, shades and contours are varied.
-Zabriskie Point almost seems organic and alive.
+If you have already seen the 1970’s American avant-garde film, Zabriskie Point, directed by Michelangelo Antonioni, then you are familiar with the allure of this location.
+The rock patterns, shades, and contours are varied.
+Zabriskie Point almost feels organic and alive.

 Dante’s View at Sunset

-After already seeing sunsets at Artist’s Palette and Badwater Basin, we craved to see more.
-Once again, we were pleased by the sunset at Dante’s View.
-From this overlook, we could finally see the expanse of Badwater Basin.
+After seeing sunsets at Artist’s Palette and Badwater Basin, we found ourselves craving more.
+Once again, we were rewarded by the sunset at Dante’s View.
+From this overlook, we could finally take in the full expanse of Badwater Basin.
 I’ll let the photos speak for themselves.

 Amargosa Opera House and Hotel

 There’s so much to say about the Amargosa Opera House.
-It simply is a masterpiece created and owned by an inspirational artist, Marta Becket.
-We nearly missed our chance to see this rare gem as it was a bit off course.
-We were en route for our long drive to Joshua Tree National Park as it was already getting dark and we knew the roads may not be well lit.
-Needless to say, we were deeply gratified that we did go.
-By merely a stroke of luck and spontaneity, we headed out to inspect this place and discovered that it was even more interesting than what we read on a travel guide.
-The Amargosa Opera House was impressive solely because Marta Becket was the mastermind of it all.
+It is truly a masterpiece—created and owned by an inspirational artist Marta Becket.
+We nearly missed our chance to see this rare gem, as it was a bit off course.
+We were en route for our long drive to Joshua Tree National Park, and it was already getting dark.
+We knew the roads may not be well lit.
+Needless to say, we were deeply gratified that we went.
+By a stroke of luck and spontaneity, we headed out to explore this place and discovered it was even more fascinating than what we had read in a travel guide.
+The Amargosa Opera House was impressive, largely because Marta Becket was the mastermind behind it all.

-At age 92, Marta continues living out her dream in this world she built for herself and her audience.
-Since the time of her spiritual rebirth here at Death Valley Junction when she was in her early 40s, she found her true calling and lived her life largely on her own terms.
-Marta is a jack-of-all-trades, and she’s successful in all her artistic endeavors, whether it is painting, dancing or composing music.
-When you enter this opera house, you will be transfixed by her intricately painted murals on the ceiling and walls.
+At age 92, Marta continues to live out her dream in the world she built for herself and her audience.
+Since her spiritual rebirth at Death Valley Junction in her early 40s, she found her true calling and lived her life largely on her own terms.
+Marta is a jack-of-all-trades, successful in all her artistic endeavors, whether painting, dancing, or composing music.
+When you enter the opera house, you’re transfixed by her intricately painted murals on the ceiling and walls.

 “I am grateful to have found a place where I can fulfill my dreams and share them with the passing scene for as long as I can.”—Marta Becket